wjdittmar/medicalRecord/README.md

 - End-to-end testing

 See the individual README.md files in the back/ and front/ directories for an overview of each individual component

+For any questions or inquiries, please contact wjdittmar@nex-med.io

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.